-While keeping in mind that standards set by states, local governments, and private businesses vary, the CDC states that masks should not be worn by children under the age of 2; those who are unconscious, incapacitated, or otherwise unable to remove the mask without assistance; and finally, anyone who has trouble breathing.
+While keeping in mind that standards set by states, local governments, and private businesses vary, the CDC states that masks should not be worn by children under the age of 2 (even on airplanes); those who are unconscious, incapacitated, or otherwise unable to remove the mask without assistance; and finally, anyone who has trouble breathing.

 The latter group is where things can get murky, as there are a number of possible underlying medical conditions that may make it difficult to breathe, such as asthma.
 Doctors still believe that most asthmatics can safely wear masks.